-We are able to offer special support to residents who need help to maintain their tenancies.
-This may be just for a short period to deal with a temporary difficulty, or for a longer period to help with ongoing concerns.
-Our Housing Officers can advise on most tenancy matters and help with the completion of Housing Benefit forms, but if more support is needed then we have links to outside organisations who provide tenancy support.
+We are able to offer support to residents who need help to maintain their tenancies.
+This may be just for a short period to deal with a temporary difficulty, or for a longer period to help with ongoing concerns where you may be at risk of losing your home.
+Our Neighbourhood Officers can advise on most tenancy matters and our Financial Inclusion team is available to assist residents with issues relating to benefits.
+If more support is needed, our Housing Sustainment Officer has links to outside organisations who provide additional support.

 Who can Access the Service?